cansuyalcinn/NetCentric/README.md

 **ME Evaluations Based on Defined Metrics**

 The main source code for the evaluation ME Tests.
-As output, you get tables with all analysis results.
+As output, you get tables with all analysis results in NetCentric/results_main/evaluation_results
 To generate the algorithm for the given input, the following script should be run

 ```bash